toolpath/syil/README.md

 	Why did I keep the bit in the wear table?
 I couldn't figure out where else to store it persistantly.
 I think there are some parameters memory locations I can get access to, but I haven't spent the time to figure out that syntax.

 # TODO

-	- Change the aquisition of machine coordinates in each macro to use the R_skip function to compensate for minute overshoot after the probe triggers.
+    - Remove probesidcyl?
+I'm not sure if its needed
 	- The `PROBEBORE` macro does not probe for the z-height.
 It would be nice to make that optional.
 	- The `PROBERECTANGLE` does not do a z-probe for the top of the stock.
 It would be nice to make that optional too.
-	- Improve the probe tip diameter calibration routine to use a gague ring (at least optionally).
-Right now it just assumes a 123 block.
+    - remove calibrate x and calibrate y with the addition of ring guage macro (need to make sure Justin agrees)
-    - remove calibratex and calibratey with the addition of ring guage macro (need to make sure Justin agrees)
+	- add descriptions to documentation for non probing routines.
+Justin to do this

 # WISHLIST of stuff I don't yet know how to do